-Electoral College, With Nary a Hitch, on Pace to Certify Biden’s 2020 Win
+Electoral College, With Nary a Hitch, Certifies Biden’s 2020 Win

 Trump called Pennsylvania’s Speaker of the House Bryan Cutler earlier this month asking for intervention, but his pressure campaign failed after Cutler informed Trump that he had no authority as state speaker to order a special session or recount.

-In battleground Pennsylvania, electors on Monday gave Biden all 20 of their votes on Monday.
+In battleground Pennsylvania, electors on Monday gave Biden all 20 of their votes.
 Despite a bitter slog between the candidates there during campaign season, the certification was mostly uneventful.
-Republican electors for the Pennsylvania GOP did, however, opt to hold something known as a “procedural vote” on Monday to keep their legal hopes alive for Trump as the clock windows down to the joint session on Jan.
+Republican electors for the Pennsylvania GOP did, however, opt to hold something known as a “procedural vote” to keep their legal hopes alive for Trump as the clock windows down to the joint session on Jan.
 6.

 Bernadette Comfort, chair of the Trump campaign in Pennsylvania said the mock vote — which does not have legal force — was not meant to “usurp or contest” the will of Pennsylvania’s voters.